HydroComplexity/MLCan-Ag/README.md

 1. Open Matlab

-2. Go to the MLCan+Ag model in Matlab, simply right-click on main_MLCan.m file, select "Run File"
+2. Go to the MLCan-Ag-main folder in Matlab, simply right-click on main_MLCan.m file, select "Run File"

-(Remember to create your working folders inside the MLCanFace3\Data folder)
+(Remember to create your working folders inside the 'MLCan-Ag-main\Data' folder)

 [Please read the "About" page from the Help Menu on important details regarding use and citation of the model]